saucelabs/sauce_bindings/website/docs/DATA_CENTER.md

 While the Sauce Options class allows you to specify how you want your tests to run, you may also want to adjust where your tests are run with the Sauce Session class.
-By default tests are executed on our US West Coast Data Center.
+By default, tests are executed on our US West Coast Data Center.
-You can Specify US East or Central EU on the Session class:
+You can Specify US East, Central EU, or APAC data centers with the Session class:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';